 Award finals held during ITC2014, in Seattle, USA, on November 21-23 2014.

 My research interests are:

-2) Fault Simulation, Automatic Test Pattern Generation and fault untestability analysis for digital circuits and systems.
+1) Fault Simulation, Automatic Test Pattern Generation, Testability Analysis and Fault Diagnosis for digital circuits and systems.

-5) Use of formal and semi-formal methods for dynamic system modelling and analysis (functional verification, safety analysis...)
+4) Use of Formal Methods for dynamic system modelling and analysis (functional verification, safety analysis...)

 Here you can find the list of my editorial activities.